6 Different Types of Ants in Virginia

 1. Tennessee Thread-Waisted Ant

-The Tennessee Thread-Waisted Ant is first on our list of types of ants in Virginia.
+The Tennessee Thread-Waisted Ant is the first on our list of types of ants in Virginia.
 It is an introduced species of ant found in Virginia.
-It is a small, dark brown ant with a thin waist.
+It is small, dark brown, and has a thin waist.
 The host species of Aphaenogaster rudis, this ant is commonly found in the eastern United States.

 These types of ants in Virginia are predatory and actively hunt for caterpillars and other insects.
 They are also known to scavenge for food.
 Aphaenogaster tennesseensis is a species of ant that is generally considered harmless.